© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Leicester Castle and the Magazine Gateway is a scheduled monument protected by Historic England under reference 1012147.
 View the official record →

-Leicester Castle is a Norman castle founded shortly after the Conquest of 1066, situated within the medieval town of Leicester.
+Leicester Castle is a Norman castle founded in the late eleventh century following the Norman Conquest, situated within the medieval town of Leicester.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012147.

 Leicester Castle and the Magazine Gateway is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012147.